The Netherlandsin General:

 - Take a nice walk in one of the parks, like The Park by the Euromast Tower or Kralingse Bos with lake and 2 windmills.
 For who like gardens, there's the botanical garden Arboretum Trompenburg.

 - Rent a boat and sail the canals or lakes of Rotterdam.
-You can rent a sloop close to the Market Hall on the Lombardkade near number 46.
-Reservate a sloop.
+You can rent a sloop close to the Market Hall on the Lombardkade near number 46,

-- The windmills of Kinderdijk near Rotterdam are a World Heritage site and a must visit when in the Netherlands.
+- The windmills of Kinderdijk near Rotterdam are a World Heritage site and a must see when in the Netherlands.

 - Visit beach resort Hoek van Holland (Sounds as Hook of Holland, but it means Corner of Holland).
 See ships enter the port of Rotterdam, visit the Fort, explore WW2 bunkers or get in your swimsuit.

-- Tram Museum Romeo is open every first Saturday of the month.
+- Tram Museum Romeo is in 2022 open on the Saterday's of 2 April, 7 May, 4 June, 2 July, 6 August, 3 September, 1 October en 5 November.
 Address: Kootsekade 19.
 Just around the corner there's the Prinsenmolen Park for a nice walk between the river Rotte and lake Bergse Voorplas.

 - Visit the website of Ahoy for an overview of all upcoming events at the Ahoy Events Centre in Rotterdam.